 Accordingly, over the next few years ('04 to '08) Seip Enterprises serendipitously developed two different 'brands' — by word-of-mouth (hard work) and apprenticeship*: 'Skilled Services' (now AlliedService.ca), and 'Painting & Restoration' (ap**).
 [AlliedService + aliedpainting**= AS|ap™, ASap™]

 ** re.
-AlliedPainting: The lack of a proven, simple and cost-effective solution to the problem of paint wastewater fostered my commitment to the trade, and I published a.p. to set an example and reach more people.
+AlliedPainting: The lack of a proven, simple, and cost-effective solution to the problem of paint wastewater fostered my commitment to the trade, and I published ap to set an example and reach good people.

 *Journeyman professional, freelance apprenticeship:6 veteran painting / decorating outfits; refining my first bread-and-butter skill-set, doing everything from luxury re-paints, to high-volume commercial--residential, to chic commercial snazz-ups; 2 veteran plaster, drywall, tape & texture contractors; honing my restoration and finishing skill-set, and learning to tape & texture;1 veteran production drywaller; learning to board systematically; 3 veteran framing (structural carpentry) contractors; learning to build for 6 good and/or celebrated and/or award-winning builders; (Everything from production Energy Star, to breakneck townhouse, to multi-pitched stick-roofed executive mansion;) 2 veteran design-build general contractors; learning to build and renovate (on 4 nice additions, foundation to finish, lots of odds-and-ends, and one super-insulated studio / guest house); And 1 veteran electrician, who dabbled in general contracting (and became my second partner.)